5 Hard Truths About The Brazilian Lucky Wood Plant

 5. The Semi-Deciduous Surprise: Normal Leaf Drop

-6. Fertilizer Fumbles: Less is More
+So, Sometimes in the Case of Fertilizer Less is More

-7. Potting and Pruning: Keeping it Tame
+Potting and Pruning: Keeping it Tame

 The Brazilian Lucy Wood plant can reach around 6-8 feet indoors over the years.
 Prompting repotting every 2-3 years.
 Root pruning during reporting prevents crowding and encourages fresh growth.
 Prune back “canes” above a node to maintain height and promote branching.

-Bonus: Real Owner Insights Online
+Real Owner Insights Online:

 • “My cutting rooted in 3 weeks, sprouted two new shoots—but sat at 10 inches tall for six months!” on Reddit